Learning about Role-Based Access Control (RBAC)

 - Make contact changes, including the billing contact.

-The following types of contacts are shown in the Control Panel.
+The following types of contacts are shown in the Cloud Control Panel.
 Contact types are similar to tags that can assist with user management.

 Primary - This contact type is automatically assigned to the owner of the account.
 Only one Primary contact is allowed per account.